-- Internet connections are mediated by BIG-IP to provide access to certain resources located in an organization's internal server pool, for example to a web-based ecommerce system presenting a storefront to consumers - Users in the organization's Intranet also access resources in the server pools to interact with the internal server pool.
+- Internet connections are mediated by BIG-IP to provide access to certain resources located in an organization's internal server pool, for example to a web-based e-commerce system presenting a storefront to consumers - Users in the organization's Intranet also access resources in the server pools to interact with the internal server pool.
 Although not included in the TOE, BIG-IP provides server termination of traffic flowing to a backend server by implementing a TLS client protocol. - Network administrators connect to BIG-IP via a dedicated network interface to administer the TOE - The TOE is optionally set up in a redundant failover configuration, with heartbeat monitoring and reporting via a data link between the two instances

 When deployed as two redundant systems configured in an active/standby failover configuration, the two systems can synchronize their configuration data and provide state and persistence monitoring.
 The TOE will fail over to the redundant system while maintaining a secure configuration if failures the active device sends a request to the standby device or if the standby device detects missing heartbeats from the active device.
 The new active device will continue to enforce security policies for new (and possibly active) connections mediated by the TOE.
 BIG-IP uses CMI (Central Management Infrastructure), a proprietary protocol, for the incremental exchange of configuration data and failover status between TOE instances; CMI is encapsulated in TLS to provide integrity and confidentiality protections.
-In this configuration data and failover monitoring with the standby device.
+In this configuration a physical network port will be dedicated on each device for the exchange of synchronization data and failover monitoring with the standby device.
 Failover / redundancy is not in the scope of the evaluated configuration.